An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Spectral properties of CPTP maps and quantum master equations

-Recently, there appeared various studies aiming to extend the correspondence between physical systems and random matrix theory to dissipative quantum dynamics~\cite{jaiswal2019universality, hamazaki2019non, akemann2019universal, hamazaki2020universality, sa2020complex, huang2020anderson, tzortzakakis2020non, mudute2020non, luo2021universality, sa2021integrable, rubio2022integrability, prasad2022dissipative, garcia2022symmetry, ghosh2022spectral, ray2024ergodic, gupta2024quantum, akemann2025two, pawar2025comparative}.
-That is, certain statistics in the middle of the spectrum relevant for sufficiently complicated dynamics were found to be described by non-Hermitian random matrix theory.
-This correspondence was first discussed in Ref.~\cite{grobe1988quantum}, which argued that the eigenvalue-spacing statistics $P(s)$ for the CPTP map describing the periodic kicked tops with damping are described by the universal distribution of non-Hermitian random matrices (the Poisson distribution) when the dynamics is chaotic (integrable) in the classical limit.
-Here, we note that the eigenvalue spacing $s_a$ is defined through the minimal distance of eigenvalues on a complex plane (e.g., $s_a\propto\min_{b}|z_a-z_b|$ for the case of the CPTP map), since eigenvalues are no longer real.
-Later, similar universal eigenvalue-spacing statistics for non-Hermitian random matrices were found to appear for non-integrable many-body systems described by non-Hermitian Hamiltonians~\cite{markum1999non, hamazaki2019non} and GKSL generators~\cite{akemann2019universal}.
-It was also found that symmetry plays an important role for random matrix theory in open quantum systems\footnote{While there are 38 symmetry classes for general non-Hermitian matrices~\cite{kawabata2019symmetry} (in contrast with 10 symmetry classes for Hermitian matrices~\cite{altland1997nonstandard}), less number of symmetry classes exist for GKSL generators and CPTP maps due to additional constraints~\cite{lieu2020tenfold, sa2023symmetry, kawabata2023symmetry, nakagawa2025topology}.}.
-For example, Ref.~\cite{hamazaki2020universality} claimed that, among 38 non-Hermitian symmetry classes~\cite{kawabata2019symmetry}, the eigenvalue-spacing distributions $P(s)$ take only three different universality classes depending on the transposition symmetries (e.g., the symmetry given as $H=H^\mathsf{T}$), instead of the time-reversal symmetry (e.g., the symmetry described as $H=H^*$)\footnote{ Reference~\cite{hamazaki2020universality} numerically verified three distinct universal classes of $P(s)$ (see also Ref.~\cite{jaiswal2019universality}) with arguments using the degenerate-perturbation theory.
-Recently, the existence of the three distinct classes have been studied analytically~\cite{akemann2025complex, kulkarni2025non, forrester2025dualities} for different eigenvalue statistics. }.
+Recently, there have appeared various studies aiming to extend the correspondence between physical systems and random matrix theory to dissipative quantum dynamics~\cite{jaiswal2019universality, hamazaki2019non, akemann2019universal, hamazaki2020universality, sa2020complex, huang2020anderson, tzortzakakis2020non, mudute2020non, luo2021universality, sa2021integrable, rubio2022integrability, prasad2022dissipative, garcia2022symmetry, ghosh2022spectral, ray2024ergodic, gupta2024quantum, akemann2025two, pawar2025comparative}.
+That is, certain statistics in the middle of the spectrum relevant for sufficiently complicated dynamics have been found to be described by non-Hermitian random matrix theory.
+This correspondence was first discussed in Ref.~\cite{grobe1988quantum}, which argued that the eigenvalue-spacing statistics $P(s)$ for the CPTP map describing the periodic kicked top with damping are described by the universal distribution of non-Hermitian random matrices (the Poisson distribution) when the dynamics is chaotic (integrable) in the classical limit.
+Here, we note that the eigenvalue spacing $s_a$ is defined through the minimal distance of eigenvalues on the complex plane (e.g., $s_a\propto\min_{b}|z_a-z_b|$ for the case of the CPTP map), since the eigenvalues are no longer real.
+Later, similar universal eigenvalue-spacing statistics for non-Hermitian random matrices were found to appear in non-integrable many-body systems described by non-Hermitian Hamiltonians~\cite{markum1999non, hamazaki2019non} and GKSL generators~\cite{akemann2019universal}.
+It has also been found that symmetry plays an important role in random matrix theory for open quantum systems\footnote{ While there are 38 symmetry classes for general non-Hermitian matrices~\cite{kawabata2019symmetry} (in contrast with 10 symmetry classes for Hermitian matrices~\cite{altland1997nonstandard}), a smaller number of symmetry classes exist for GKSL generators and CPTP maps due to additional constraints~\cite{lieu2020tenfold, sa2023symmetry, kawabata2023symmetry, nakagawa2025topology}. }.
+For example, Ref.~\cite{hamazaki2020universality} claimed that, among 38 non-Hermitian symmetry classes~\cite{kawabata2019symmetry}, the eigenvalue-spacing distributions $P(s)$ take only three different universality classes depending on the transposition symmetries (e.g., the symmetry given as $H=H^\mathsf{T}$), instead of the time-reversal symmetry (e.g., the symmetry described as $H=H^*$)\footnote{ Reference~\cite{hamazaki2020universality} numerically verified three distinct universal classes of $P(s)$ (see also Ref.~\cite{jaiswal2019universality}) with arguments using degenerate perturbation theory.
+Recently, the existence of the three distinct classes has been studied analytically~\cite{akemann2025complex, kulkarni2025non, forrester2025dualities} for different eigenvalue statistics. }.